Great Plains

-The term "Great Plains" usually refers specifically to the United States portion of the ecozone while the Canadian portion is known as the Canadian Prairies.
-In Canada it covers southeastern Alberta, southern Saskatchewan and a narrow band of southwestern Manitoba, these three provinces collectively known as the "Prairie Provinces".
-The entire region is known for supporting extensive cattle-ranching and dryland farming.

-Grasslands are among the least protected biomes with vast areas having been converted for agricultural purposes and pastures.

 Usage

 The term "Great Plains" is used in the United States to describe a sub-section of the even more vast Interior Plains physiographic division, which covers much of the interior of North America.
 It also has currency as a region of human geography, referring to the Plains Indians or the Plains states.

 In Canada the term is rarely used; Natural Resources Canada, the government department responsible for official mapping, treats the Interior Plains as one unit consisting of several related plateaus and plains.
 There is no region referred to as the "Great Plains" in the Atlas of Canada.
-In terms of human geography, the term prairie is more commonly used in Canada, and the region is known as the Canadian Prairies, Prairie Provinces or simply "the Prairies".
+In terms of human geography, the term "prairie" is more commonly used in Canada, and the region is known as the Canadian Prairies, prairie provinces or simply "the prairies".

-The North American Environmental Atlas, produced by the Commission for Environmental Cooperation, a NAFTA agency composed of the geographical agencies of the Mexican, American, and Canadian governments, uses the "Great Plains" as an ecoregion synonymous with predominant prairies and grasslands rather than as physiographic region defined by topography.
+The North American Environmental Atlas, produced by the Commission for Environmental Cooperation, a North American Free Trade Agreement (NAFTA) agency composed of the geographical agencies of the Mexican, American, and Canadian governments, uses the "Great Plains" as an ecoregion synonymous with predominant prairies and grasslands rather than as physiographic region defined by topography.
 The Great Plains ecoregion includes five sub-regions: Temperate Prairies, West-Central Semi-Arid Prairies, South-Central Semi-Arid Prairies, Texas Louisiana Coastal Plains, and Tamaulipas-Texas Semi-Arid Plain, which overlap or expand upon other Great Plains designations.

 Extent

 The region is about 500 mi east to west and 2000 mi north to south.
 Much of the region was home to American bison herds until they were hunted to near extinction during the mid/late-19th century.
 It has an area of approximately 1300000 km2.
 Current thinking regarding the geographic boundaries of the Great Plains is shown by this map at the Center for Great Plains Studies, University of Nebraska–Lincoln.
 This definition, however, is primarily ecological, not physiographic.
 The Boreal Plains of Western Canada are physiographically the same, but differentiated by their tundra and forest (rather than grassland) appearance.

 The term "Great Plains", for the region west of about the 96th meridian west and east of the Rocky Mountains, was not generally used before the early 20th century.
 Nevin Fenneman's 1916 study Physiographic Subdivision of the United States brought the term Great Plains into more widespread usage.
-Before that the region was almost invariably called the High Plains, in contrast to the lower Prairie Plains of the Midwestern states.
+Before that the region was almost invariably called the High Plains, in contrast to the lower elevation Prairie Plains of the Midwestern states.
 Today the term "High Plains" is used for a subregion of the Great Plains.
-The term still remains little-used in Canada compared to the more common, "prairie".
+The term still remains little-used in Canada compared to the more common "prairie".